rahuld0219/Rahul_Portfolio/README.md

 #### Skills Exercised
 This project introduced a lot of new concepts to me as I have never done any sort of web scraping before.
 I learned to use python for web scraping and data processing.

+---

+## Sentence Parsing
+You can see the [document here] (SentenceParsing/SentenceParsing.pdf)

+### Description
+This project explores the relationships between three forms of sentence parsing commonly used in NLP: PSG Parsing, Dependency Parsing, and SRL Parsing.
+To demonstrate the similarities and differences between them, the three parses were applied on a moderately complex sentence.